LESSONS FROM LIFE

 The world we live in worships money, power, prestige.
 These are things that will pass away.
 What really matters is what is eternal, what will last forever.
 The only thing eternal is people!
 People are more important than things.
 Material things are nothing when compared to the value of people.
 Live you life for people.
 Friendships are more important than anything your might own.
 C.S.
 Lewis suggested that we would fall down in worship if we ever saw the people around us with true eyes.

-Research on happiness found that wealth (beyond enough to have basic needs met) had little correlation.
+Classic wisdom which is back up by scientific research informs us that contrary to popular opinion, happiness and wealth (beyond enough to have basic needs met) had little correlation.
 What makes people happy is meaningful work.
-In an experiment people were given $50.
+For example, In an experiment people were given $50.
 Half were told to spend it one themselves.
 Half were told to us it for others.
 There was a very strong correlation between improved happiness over the day and the people who gave the money away.
+HBS Paper on Giving.

 Remember that we are to live as aliens and strangers because this is not our home.